frandallfarmer/neohabitat/pushserver/public/docs/help/help.class.63.md

-# Security_dev help
+# Security Device help

+*It's got a little blinky light.
+I wonder what this switch does...*

-Select DO to turn on or off.
+Select **DO** to turn on or off.